-Converting a Traditional IRA to a Roth IRA is a taxable event.
-The amount you convert will be considered to be taxable income in the year of conversion that could put you into a higher tax bracket , or be subject to additional taxes including the Medicare surtax on high earners.
+Converting a Traditional IRA to a Roth IRA is a tax-deductible event.
+The amount that you convert is considered to be taxable income in the year you convert it and could push you into an upper tax bracket or subject you to additional taxes, such as the Medicare surtax for high-income earners.

 What to avoid: Think about dispersing those Roth IRA conversions over several years to avoid a significant tax bill in one year.
 Additionally, timing your conversions carefully (e.g. when you are in years with lower income) can help minimize the tax burden.

 When inheriting an IRA and you are a beneficiary, you could be in tax traps if you don’t follow the rules for distributions.
 Non-spouse beneficiaries of Traditional IRAs are required to take distributions based on their expected life expectancy, or within ten years of the initial account owner’s death depending on the specific circumstances.
 Roth IRAs are also subject to the 10-year rule for beneficiaries who are not spouses.
 Failure to make distributions according to the rules could lead to severe penalties.